 - Watch sea turtles hatch on the beaches of Tortuguero

-- Relax in volcanic hot springs
+- Relax in the mineral-rich waters of volcanic hot springs

 - Participate in the cacao harvest and make hot chocolate from scratch

 - Go zip-lining through the jungle canopy at Monteverde

 - Enjoy an unforgettable sunset cruise in Papagayo

 |Day 1||Explore Downtown San José||San Jose|

 |Day 3||Look for Turtles Nesting on the Beach||Tortuguero|

 |Day 4||Transfer to Arenal & Enjoy a Free Afternoon||La Fortuna|

 |Day 5||Hike & Soak in Hot Springs||La Fortuna|

 |Day 6||Go on a Chocolate Tour & Swim in Waterfalls||La Fortuna|